 After that, you have regular appointments with your doctor or specialist nurse.

 Your doctor or nurse specialist examines you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects, and if anything is worrying you.
 You might also have tests at some visits.

 - a CT scan

-Contact your doctor or specialist nurse if you have any concerns.
-You should also contact them if you notice any new symptoms between appointments.
+Contact your doctor or specialist nurse if you have any concerns between appointments.
+You should also contact them if you notice any new symptoms.
 You don’t have to wait until your next visit.

 Many people find their check ups quite worrying.
 A hospital appointment can bring back any anxiety you had about your cancer.

 It can help to tell someone close to you how you’re feeling.
 Sharing your worries can mean they don’t seem so overwhelming.
-Many people find it helpful to have counselling after cancer treatment.
+Many people find it helpful to have counselling during or after cancer treatment.